DissectMalware/PhishCanary/README.md

                         Specify a TLD zone file path -t FILE_PATH, --targets FILE_PATH
-                        Specify a file containing target domain names -s, --sorted          Determine whether the lines in the input are sorted
+                        Specify a file containing target domain names -u, --unsorted          Determine whether the lines in the input are unsorted

 ```